zhangtp1992/HealthAnalytics/4_data_collection/Census2010/README.txt

 XXXXX024 Male 80 to 84 years
 XXXXX025 Male 85 years and over
 XXXXX026 Total Female
-XXXXX027 Male under 5
+XXXXX027 Female under 5
-XXXXX028 Male 5 to 9 years
+XXXXX028 Female 5 to 9 years
-XXXXX029 Male 10 to 14 years
+XXXXX029 Female 10 to 14 years
-XXXXX030 Male 15 to 17 years
+XXXXX030 Female 15 to 17 years
-XXXXX031 Male 18 to 19 years
+XXXXX031 Female 18 to 19 years
-XXXXX032 Male 20 years
+XXXXX032 Female 20 years
-XXXXX033 Male 21 years
+XXXXX033 Female 21 years
-XXXXX034 Male 22 to 24 years
+XXXXX034 Female 22 to 24 years
-XXXXX035 Male 25 to 29 years
+XXXXX035 Female 25 to 29 years
-XXXXX036 Male 30 to 34 years
+XXXXX036 Female 30 to 34 years
-XXXXX037 Male 35 to 39 years
+XXXXX037 Female 35 to 39 years
-XXXXX038 Male 40 to 44 years
+XXXXX038 Female 40 to 44 years
-XXXXX039 Male 45 to 49 years
+XXXXX039 Female 45 to 49 years
-XXXXX040 Male 50 to 54 years
+XXXXX040 Female 50 to 54 years
-XXXXX041 Male 55 to 59 years
+XXXXX041 Female 55 to 59 years
-XXXXX042 Male 60 to 61 years
+XXXXX042 Female 60 to 61 years
-XXXXX043 Male 62 to 64 years
+XXXXX043 Female 62 to 64 years
-XXXXX044 Male 65 to 66 years
+XXXXX044 Female 65 to 66 years
-XXXXX045 Male 67 to 69 years
+XXXXX045 Female 67 to 69 years
-XXXXX046 Male 70 to 74 years
+XXXXX046 Female 70 to 74 years
-XXXXX047 Male 75 to 79 years
+XXXXX047 Female 75 to 79 years
-XXXXX048 Male 80 to 84 years
+XXXXX048 Female 80 to 84 years
-XXXXX049 Male 85 years and over
+XXXXX049 Female 85 years and over

 State Information: